 US Department of Homeland Security - Federal Emergency Management Agency (FEMA) - Communities may be eligible for funding due to the March 13 declaration of a public emergency in response to COVID-19.
 This action “directs FEMA to assist state, local, tribal, territorial governments and other eligible entities with the health and safety actions they take on behalf of the American public”.
 Visit this site for updates on COVID-19 funding for your community.
 Each state, territory and tribal government has an entry for the COVID-19, with important information under the “Financial Assistance” section.

 Centers for Disease Control (CDC) - The CDC's website is the most comprehensive resource on COVID-19.
-The agency also offers an ”Interim Guidance for Businesses and Employers", designed to assist with planning and responding to COVID-19.
+The agency also offers information for businesses and workplaces on how to plan, prepare and open in response to COVID-19.

 Internal Revenue Service (IRS) - The IRS has extended the deadlines for filing taxes and any payments of due federal income tax until July 15th, 2020.
 They have also created a section for taxpayers on businesses impacted by COVID-19.